bmckenzie93/wild-water-world/README.md

 - date input with week days disabled

 The user will fill out the form and add names to a roster list for submission.

+# 1/5/20 Sunday
+[10:00am]
+I am just tapping in real quick to log that I have been working down the street doing in-home care this last week and posting items to E-Bay to generate some more income.
+I have been listening to code videos but I have not been able to code myself in the past 5 days.
+It feels like it has been way longer lol.
+I dont want my skills to dull!
+I might have time to style the form real quick this morning.

+[10:46]
+I diddled around with the form styling just to play around with code today.
+I dont expect to keep anything that I did in the final form though.
+I actually think I will restyle this whole page to be honest.
+I will cap off this hour of code with a video or something but at least I got to touch code today!